tes/compoxure/README.md

 user|User properties, if set on the request as property user - e.g. req.user = {name: bob} >> {{user:name}}
 device|Device type {{device:type}} = desktop|phone|tablet

+Note: It also passes the device:type down to downstreams in a header - as 'x-device'.

 Note that you can add an additional :encoded key to any parameter to get the value url encoded (e.g. {{url:search:encoded}}).
 An example set is shown below.
 Note that they will vary depending on your request, parameter configuration, cookies etc.

 ```